raashidsalih/churn-pipeline/README.md

 If you want to run the pipeline on your own, here are some considerations:

  - The Docker Compose file is the crux of this project, so that is a good starting point.
+ - If you are running into an error with regards to ```pip install``` during the Docker build phase, consider changing the mtu size in the Docker Daemon.
  - Rename sample.env to .env
  - Double check the ports for the various docker services if project is run locally.
 Ensure it doesn't conflict with ports used by other services on the system.
  - Add path to credentials file and locally generated SSH files in the [Terraform main file (main.tf)](https://github.com/raashidsalih/churn-pipeline/blob/main/terraform/main.tf).